 Guided Wildlife Walks

-We run a guided walk once each week for visitors staying on the island, though the exact day varies due to weather and other commitments.
+We run a guided walk once each week for visitors staying on the island, the exact day varies due the to weather and other commitments.
 We take a circuit of the middle of the island, normally lasting two or three hours, encompassing the west slope of the mountain, the coast, the central lowlands and bird hotspots such as Pen Cristin, Solfach and The Narrows.
-It’s a fairly easy walk, although at some times of year (particularly March-April and September-November, but generally whenever it’s rained a lot in the previous few weeks) Wellies are advisable.
+It’s a fairly easy walk, and wellies are advisable if it has been wet!

 Visitors at the start of the guided walk